Livyatan: Description

-The body length of Livyatan is unknown since only the holotype skull is preserved.
-Lambert and colleagues estimated the body length of Livyatan using Zygophyseter and modern sperm whales as a guide.
+The body length of Livyatan melvillei is estimated around 13.5–17.5 m mainly based on the holotype skull due to the lack of postcranial remains.
+Lambert and colleagues estimated the body length of Livyatan by comparing it to other physeteroids, Zygophyseter and modern sperm whales.
 The authors opted to use the relationship between the bizygomatic width (distance between the opposite zygomatic processes) of the skull and body length because of the variable rostrum length in modern sperm whales and the rostrum of Livyatan being proportionally shorter.
-Doing so produced length estimates of 13.5 m when using the modern sperm whale and 16.2–17.5 m when using Zygophyseter.
+This approach yielded length estimates of 13.5 m using modern sperm whales and 16.2–17.5 m using Zygophyseter, with the latter range caused by the incompleteness of the Zygophyseter type specimen.
 It has been estimated to weigh 57 tonnes based on the length estimate of 17.5 m.
-By comparison, the modern sperm whale length measures on average 11 m for females and 16 m for males, with some males reaching up to 20.7 m long.
+A 2025 study estimated the average body length of Livyatan Holotype based on averaging all previous estimates at 14.58 m.
+Additionally, the final body length of Livyatan based on equations from a 2011 study was estimated to be approximately 16.04 m and 11.54–13.39 m based on equations from a 2015 study. ^{Supplementary Data Table S1}.
+By comparison, the modern sperm whale length measures on average 11 m for females and 16 m for males, with some males reaching up to 20.7 m.
 The large size was probably an anti-predator adaptation, and allowed it to feed on larger prey.
-Livyatan is the largest fossil sperm whale discovered, and was also one of the biggest-known predators, having the largest bite of any tetrapod.
+Livyatan is the largest extinct physeteroid discovered, possibly having one of the strongest bite forces of any tetrapod.